American Civics Test: History

 The Basic Naturalization Act, passed by Congress on June 29, 1906, established the Bureau of Immigration and Naturalization, which oversaw national standardization of citizenship procedures.
 Prior to the 1906 law, naturalization was under the jurisdiction of the courts (municipal, county, state, or federal), where petitioners could go to the most convenient location and procedures varied.
 Because there was no explicit requirement to administer a test on American civics as part of the naturalization process, testing was left to the judge's discretion.

 During the Bureau of Naturalization's early years of operation, concerns were raised about immigrants being denied citizenship due to a lack of knowledge of American civics and history, so the bureau established education programs to combat the problem, but no standardized test or testing procedure was developed.
 As a result, courts continued to administer tests with no specific list of questions.
 The history of the test questions is difficult to document as they were given orally and were usually impromptu.

+In an effort to reduce immigration, congress passed the Immigration Act of 1917.
+This act added a literacy test for ages 16 and above.
+The literacy test required one to have basic reading comprehension in any language.
+The modern day literacy test is similar, but it requires most to read, write, and be able to speak partial English.
+Depending on the circumstances, some may receive special accommodations allowing them to take the test in another language.

-However, reforms were implemented in 1933 by the newly consolidated Immigration and Naturalization Service (INS).
+Reforms were implemented in 1933 by the newly consolidated Immigration and Naturalization Service (INS).
 Rather than memorizing simple trivial facts, changes were made to ensure that test takers had a meaningful understanding of US history and civics.
-Years later, on March 1, 2003, the United States Citizenship and Immigration Services (USCIS) was established and took over all responsibility for immigration service functions previously managed by the INF.
+Years later, on March 1, 2003, the United States Citizenship and Immigration Services (USCIS) was established and took over all responsibility for immigration service functions previously managed by the INS.
 Following a thorough investigation, it was discovered that the INS lacked standard test content, instruments, protocols, and even a scoring system for the naturalization process.
 Although the INS began combating these issues in 2001, the Department of Homeland Security suggested reforms to the citizenship test procedures under the newly established USCIS in 2005.
 The current version of the civics exam became a requirement of the naturalization process on October 1, 2008.

 Naturalization

 Testing procedures

 The civics test is part of the naturalization process for applicants seeking US citizenship.
-The test is prepared in English and is administered orally by a USCIS officer who asks up to 10 of the 100 civics questions.
+The test is prepared in English (with exceptions) and is administered orally by a USCIS officer who asks up to 10 of the 100 civics questions.
 Special considerations are given to applicants who demonstrate need.
 The questions cover a wide range of topics, including the principles of American democracy, the functions of the different branches of government, and the rights and responsibilities of U.S. citizens.

 The test questions are in 3 major categories.
-However, in addition to the categories stated below, the 2008 version also includes an Integrated Civics category: